Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/Design.md

 - Designed the alert screens for the actions taken above

 -----Main Goal -- Allow admins to make products available/unavailable or delete a product permanently

+## Name:  Ohurogu Ukachukwu

+## Description: Mobile Admin Nav Bar
+### Observations/Changes
+- Following the style guide created by Nora and Ayomide, I designed the Admin Nav Bar for Moblie device using the flow chart.
+- The Nav Bar consists of the following sections:
+   - A search field.
+   - Dashboard.
+   - Messages.
+   - Peoducts.
+   - Users.
+   - Profile.
+   - Notification.
+   - Log Out button.

+-----Main Goal -- Mobile Navigtion Bar for Admin.